 Laurel – (Scientific Name – Laurus Nobilis) This needs to be well seasoned and produces a good flame.
 However, it only has a reasonable heat output, making it not ideal for all types of fires.

 Sweet Chestnut – (Scientific Name – Castanea Sativa) Only should be used with a stove as it has a tendency to spit lots, which is not ideal on an open fire.
 Sweet Chestnut is only moderately dense, and so to produce the same amount of heat as something like oak, you may need to burn up to twice as much.
-This wood however, is very easy to cut and prepare for a fire.
+This wood, however, is very easy to cut and prepare for a fire.

-These are a list of woods, which generally don’t burn well, and or produce a poor flame output.
+This is a list of woods, which generally don’t burn well, and or produce a poor flame output.
 Unless absolutely essential you should avoid trying to burn these types of wood.

 Alder – Chestnut – Firs – Eucalyptus – Holly – Laburnum – Spruce.